* USD stalls near 100 yen, due to hefty offers at the big number

-The euro retreated further from its one-month high versus the dollar.
-The common currency slipped to $1.3054, down 0.1 percent from late U.S. levels and off Wednesday's one-month high of $1.3122.
+The minutes helped the euro retreat from its one-month high versus the dollar.
+The common currency slipped to $1.3054 , down 0.1 percent from late U.S. levels and off Wednesday’s one-month high of $1.3122

 The euro fetched 129.77 yen,, after having touched a fresh three-year high of 130.57 the previous day.

-Elsewhere, the Australian dollar slipped 0.3 percent after Australia's jobless rate rose unexpectedly to its highest in over three years in March.
+Elsewhere, the Australian dollar slipped 0.2 percent after Australia’s jobless rate rose unexpectedly to its highest in more than three years in March.

 The Aussie stood at $1.0520, off a 2 1/2-month high of $1.0553.

 But the New Zealand dollar climbed to a 20-month high of $0.8601, on the back of positive risk sentiment as Wall Street shares rallied to new highs.